 If you stop and really think about it, the most difficult "miracle" in today's text is not the raising of the girl from death, nor the healing of the woman who had been bleeding for 12 years.
 The most difficult healing was including the despised tax collector Matthew back into community.
 Don't believe it?
 Try thinking of a person your community despises and invite them to church with you.

-Historical background information in this post is drawn primarily from Social-Science Commentary on the Synoptic Gospels, see link below, pages 59-62.
+Historical background information in this post is drawn primarily from Social-Science Commentary on the Synoptic Gospels, see below, pages 59-62.

 Matthew 9:9-13, 18-26 (NRSV)

 9 As Jesus was walking along, he saw a man called Matthew sitting at the tax booth; and he said to him, "Follow me."
 And he got up and followed him.
 10 And as he sat at dinner in the house, many tax collectors and sinners came and were sitting with him and his disciples.
 11 When the Pharisees saw this, they said to his disciples, "Why does your teacher eat with tax collectors and sinners?"
 12 But when he heard this, he said, "Those who are well have no need of a physician, but those who are sick.
 13 Go and learn what this means, 'I desire mercy, not sacrifice.'
 For I have come to call not the righteous but sinners."